kreijack/bombrowser/tests/TESTS.md

 Expected result #2: an error dialog appears saying that there is an error in "...the code '...' in row..."

-Test description #3:
-- click the right mouse button

-Expected result #3:
-- the menu contains only command to:
-    - remove an row
-    - add a row
-    - search a code

 Passed: [X]

 ### Test 9.13 - Edit code / Children panel - edit a field - duplicate code